Kenwu2001/leapmotion/README.md

 ## Introduction

-This is a project for people to control virtual gripper using their own hands in the Unity scene, and then tripper the real world's gripper to manipulate.
+This is a project for people to control virtual gripper using their own hands in the Unity scene, and then trigger the real world's gripper to manipulate.

 ## Setup